You will see many terms and acronyms throughout this website that may not be familiar. Some basic terms are defined below to help you understand them.

 Hospice: The process of providing care, comfort and support to individuals with life-limiting conditions as well as their families.

-Individual Plan (IP): All individuals who receive ongoing services and supports funded by the Department of Developmental Services have an IP.
+Individual Plan (IP): All individuals who receive ongoing Services & Supports funded by the Department of Developmental Services have an IP.
 An IP guides the provision of services to the individual and includes important information about where they live and work, the outcomes they want, and the steps they and their team need to take to get there.

 Level of Care (LOC): Amount of assistance required by an individual which may determine their eligibility for programs and services.

-Level of Need (LON): The Level of Need, determined by an assessment tool, correlates to an amount of funding that can be allocated to the individual for the purchase of services and supports.
+Level of Need (LON): The Level of Need, determined by an assessment tool, correlates to an amount of funding that can be allocated to the individual for the purchase of Services & Supports.

-Long-Term Care Insurance: Insurance policies that pay for long-term services and supports.
+Long-Term Care Insurance: Insurance policies that pay for long-term Services & Supports.
 Coverage may be denied based on health status or age.
 People who qualify can pay out of pocket for long-term care insurance.
-Benefits vary widely among policies, but most have some type of coverage for nursing home care, home care, personal care/assisted living, and adult day programs.
+Benefits vary widely among policies, but most have some type of coverage for nursing home care, home care, personal care/assisted living and adult day programs.

-Long-Term Care Ombudsman Program: Is responsible for investigating and resolving complaints and promoting and protecting the quality life of residents of skilled nursing homes, residential care homes and assisted living.
+Long-Term Care Ombudsman Program: Is responsible for investigating and resolving complaints and promoting and protecting the quality of life of residents of skilled nursing homes, residential care homes and assisted living.
 Also responsible for monitoring and informing federal and state policies that relate to long-term care facilities.
-The long-term care ombudsman program is authorized by Title III of the Older Americans Act.
+The Long-Term Care Ombudsman Program is authorized by Title III of the Older Americans Act.

-Long-Term Services and Supports (LTSS) / Long-Term Care (LTC): These terms are often used interchangeably.
-The general definition is the services and support used by individuals of all ages with functional limitations or chronic illnesses who need assistance to perform routine daily activities such as bathing, dressing, preparing meals, and administering medications.
-These services and supports can be provided in a variety of settings.
-Sometimes "long-term care" is used to refer to nursing home care or long-term care insurance.
+Long-Term Services & Supports (LTSS) / Long-Term Care (LTC): These terms are often used interchangeably.
+The general definition is the Services & Supports used by individuals of all ages with functional limitations or chronic illnesses who need assistance to perform routine daily activities such as bathing, dressing, preparing meals and administering medications.
+These Services & Supports can be provided in a variety of settings.
+Sometimes “long-term care” is used to refer to nursing home care or long-term care insurance.

 Medicaid: Medicaid is a state health insurance program for low-income people.
 HUSKY Health encompasses Medicaid and the Children’s Health Insurance Program.
-In addition to providing for general and acute medical care, Medicaid can cover long-term services and supports in an individual’s home as well as residential and institutional settings.
+In addition to providing for general and acute medical care, Medicaid can cover long-term Services & Supports in an individual’s home, as well as residential and institutional settings.